-LLLGI was founded to accelerate local, national and international developments in lifelong learning.
+I established LLLGI to support local, national and international developments in lifelong learning.

 Aims